jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     The directory contains the files that make up a quick-and-dirty web script that will create random ratings on a specified piece of content.

-2. Switch to $TUTORIAL_HOME and run `run.sh` or `run.bat`.
+2. Switch to $TUTORIAL_HOME and run `mvn install -DskipTests` to re-build the AMPs.

+3. Run `./run.sh reload_acs` to stop and start the Alfresco container.

-3. Once the server comes up, log in to http://localhost:8080/share as admin, password admin.
+4. Once the server comes up, log in to http://localhost:8180/share as admin, password admin.

-4. Create a piece of test content somewhere in the repository.
+5. Create a piece of test content somewhere in the repository.
 It doesn't matter what it is or what it is named.

-5. Grab the test content's nodeRef.
+6. Grab the test content's nodeRef.
 The easiest way to do this is to copy it from the URL that is displayed when you view the content's details page.
 For example, when you look at the details for your test content, the URL should look something like this: